Running a TEE Node

 Tips: You can press Enter to skip when the default value of 'current' is suitable

-If you select the "authority" option, the Intel SGX driver on your device will be initiated in software mode.
+If you select the "tee" option, the Intel SGX driver on your device will be initiated in software mode.
 You might encounter a notification that reads "Software enable has been set.
 Please reboot your system to finish enabling Intel SGX."
 Therefore, it is recommended that you restart your device after completing the configuration and before moving on to the next steps.

 Give your node a name